MicheleBarucca97/Randomised-Nystrom-Algorithm/README.md

 ## References
 <a id="1">[1]</a>
 Balabanov, Oleg and Beaupère, Matthias and Grigori, Laura and Lederer, Victor (2022).
-'Block subsampled randomized Hadamard transform for low-rank approximation on distributed architectures'.
+'Block subsampled randomised Hadamard transform for low-rank approximation on distributed architectures'.
 $\textit{International Conference for Machine Learning}$.